Morris FV

 After the Austin-Morris merger in 1954 the cabin was modified, the most visible difference being the doors which were now hinged at the front end.
 The doors themselves were now narrower, however.
-Technically the Austin and Morris versions were identical, but the front grills were differently shaped.
-The Austin featured a horizontal grill while that on the Mrris was in the shape of an upside down heart.
+Technically the Austin and Morris versions were identical, but the front grills were differently shaped: the Austin featured a horizontal grill while that on the Morris was in the shape of an upside down heart.

-The modified vehicle was known as the 'Series II', and its predecessor therefore now became known as the 'Series I'.
-The Series II was itself replaced after only a year by the (in most respects unchanged) Series III.
+The modified vehicle was known as the 'Series II', and its predecessor was retroactively known as the 'Series I'.
+The Series II was itself replaced after only a year by the FE, which is also called the Series III.